mjcs-95/MazeGenerator/README.md

 # 3D Mazes Models Generator
 Procedural generated mazes

-The classes MazeGenerator and MazeGeneratorEditor connect the project with the Unity3d Editor
+The classes MazeGenerator and MazeGeneratorEditor connect the maze generator with the Unity3d Editor

-Here an screenshot of a labyrithn
+Here an screenshot of a maze
 ![Example](screenshot.png)

-Here an screenshot of a labyrithn in Unity3d
+Here an screenshot of a maze in Unity3d Editor
 ![Example](screenshot2.png)